phptek/silverstripe-jsontext/README.md

 the `#>` operator is *just a simple path matcher*.

 I see nothing but confusion arising if the same operator were to be treated differently depending on the specific *type of JSON* stored.

-I'm a reasonable man however, and am prepared for a discussion on it, if any were to be forthcoming.
+I'm a reasonable man however, and am prepared for a discussion :-)

+Regardless of the type of query in-use you can set what form you'd like the data returned in via the `setReturnType()` method, on a query by query basis.

+Legitimate types are:

+* JSON
+* Array
+* SilverStripe

+If using `SilverStripe`, the module will automatically cast the result(s) to one of SilverStripe's four native "scalar" `DBObject` subtypes:

+* `Boolean`
+* `Int`
+* `Float`
+* `Varchar`

+If there are multiple results, the output will be an indexed array containing a single-value array for each result found.

+See [the usage docs](docs/en/usage.md) for examples of JSONPath and Postgres queries.

 Note: This module's query API is based on a relatively simple JSON to array conversion principle.
 It does *not* use Postgres' or MySQL's JSON operators at the ORM level.
 The aim however